Course

-Structured Query Language (SQL) is one of the most important programming languages in the world.
-This statement is particularly true for those who work with data since it’s the language of choice when communicating with databases.
+Structured Query Language (SQL) is one of the most important programming languages in the world and is heavily used by data scientist or data engineers.

 As more people turn to data to drive their business, demand for SQL expertise has only increased over the years.
 Fortunately, the language is easy-to-learn and well established, which means it has a large community of users to support you if you get stuck.